bbarni2020/Shareify/cloud/server.md

 ---

 **Note**: Cloud-based functionality is currently under development and not yet available in Shareify.
 This document will be updated as features are implemented.
+Not the latest cloud code is running on the server!